 "74 And if the non-compliance is chronic, we're likely dealing with a problem police can't fix anyway.
 At best, police enforcement amounts to a band-aid solution.
 If a parent is consistently defying a court order, there's a good chance the order itself needs to be changed to deprive the offending parent of the opportunity for more unilateral action or defiance.

 a.
-If access is being denied, perhaps custody needs to be changed
+If access is being denied, perhaps custody needs to be changed.

 b.
-If access is being abused, perhaps it should be reviewed, supervised or suspended
+If access is being abused, perhaps it should be reviewed, supervised or suspended.

 c.
 If neither party can behave themselves during access exchanges, perhaps both parties should have to attend a supervised exchange facility.
 It might be inconvenient for the parents, but it would be a lot less traumatic for the child.

-d.
+After these comments on the options available to creative decision makers, Justice Pazaratz reaches his third set of conclusions, on the court's larger role in family law matters as the custodian of parties' disputes, burdened with a responsibility that extends beyond the moment of judgment to contemplate the future:d.
 If we don't have confidence the parties will comply with final orders, perhaps we shouldn't be making final orders.
 Sometimes parents are motivated to behave if they know they'll be coming back to court — especially if they know they will be returning to see the same Judge."

 "77 ... judges have an obligation to craft comprehensive, holistic and durable court orders which have a likelihood of success and compliance.
 High conflict files need to be identified and given special attention.
 While disputes may inevitably arise, courts have a responsibility to anticipate problems and build-in dispute resolution mechanisms — rather than hand the mess over to police to sort it out.